wrouesnel/docker-vde-plugin/README.md

 The virtual machine then boots, and can connect and talk to the container network seamlessly over a simulated ethernet connection.

+## Note on VDE socket paths
+`vde_switch` and `vde_plug2tap` both send the absolute path of their socket directories to allow them to communicate.
+This means that you should pass the absolute path of the socket directory to any additional container or VDE service you want to join to the network manually.
+It's not a problem for the plugin because that stays in the host namespace.

 ### Benefits
 The benefits of this mode of operation is in testing disk-images in virtual machines, without needing to launch many separate images for